cpske/ISP/assignment/week5/external-config.md

     - use a git branch for your work, named `externalize-config`
     - add the dependency on `python-decouple` to `requirements.txt`
     - externalize confidential data (SECRET_KEY) and settings likely to change, like DEBUG.
 Put the values in a `.env` file in the base directory of your project.
+    - when using `config( )` to externalize values, supply sensible default values so the app can still be run even if user doesn't have a `.env` file.
+E.g. the default for DEBUG should probably be False.
-    - after testing that it works, merge branch into master
+    - after testing that it works, merge this branch into master

 4. (Optional) Use the `dj-database-url` package for clean database URLs.